He finished the season with 140 tackles, top ten in New Jersey.

 Gallagher could have earned the honorable mention status on his 3-pick night against Sparta in the North 2 Group 3 title game alone, but he also had an INT that set up the first score of the game at Priscoe Field midway through the year, in a battle of unbeatens against Woodbridge that Cranford would win.
 He finished the season with 33 tackles and 9 interceptions, two of which he brought to the house for scores.

 Tynes had 83 tackles from his defensive end position, and was dominating; he had 22 TFLs, 9 1/2 sacks, and 9 QB hits. he also forced two fumbles and had one fumble recovery.
-He finishes his North Brunswick career 8th all-time in sacks.
+He’s 8th on the North Brunswick career sack list heading into his senior season.